 Drought: Drought conditions have persisted in the St. Louis area for the last several growing seasons.
 Regular, properly applied supplemental watering is needed to ensure the survival and optimal health of your landscape plants.

 Diseases: The most serious and prevalent disease problems in our area currently are fire blight on pear trees, oak wilt, and Dutch elm disease.
-Anthracnose disease is a fungal disease affecting diciduous and flowering trees.
+Anthracnose disease is a fungal disease affecting deciduous and flowering trees.
 Look for spotting of the foliage, and sparse new growth in spring and early summer.
 Accurate Identification and individual case assessment are needed to determine an appropriate course of action.

-Mites: Mites pose a serious threat a wide variety of plants, and can seriously impact the visual appearance of a plant.
+Mites: Mites pose a serious threat to a wide variety of plants, and can seriously impact the visual appearance of a plant.
 Mites favor warm, dry climates, and are an extremely serious issue for many homeowners.
 In our area mites are commonly found on burning bush and dwarf Alberta spruce.

 Learn About Emerald Ash Borer

 Scale Insects: These insects target primarily hardwoods and conifers.
 Some signs of an infestation include abnormal leaf and shoot growth, yellow or red leaves, and branch gouting.

 Leaf Eating Insects: Infestations of damaging leaf-eating insects are cyclic: Every few years a particular insect may emerge in numbers great enough to defoliate trees and shrubs to an extent serious enough to damage the health of the plant.
 Japanese beetles were especially bad last season, especially on linden trees.
 Other insects to watch for in our area are aphids, tent caterpillars, and cankerworms.

 Winter Injury: Even during mild winters, evergreens can lose moisture and not be able to replenish it.
 Thus, make sure your evergreens have sufficient soil moisture.